mrjones2014/opnix/README.md

     # This is where you put your Service Account token in .env file format, e.g.
     # OP_SERVICE_ACCOUNT_TOKEN="{your token here}"
     # See: https://developer.1password.com/docs/service-accounts/use-with-1password-cli/#get-started
+    # This file should have permissions 400 (file owner read only) or 600 (file owner read-write)
+    # The systemd script will print a warning for you if it's not
     environmentFile = "/etc/opnix.env";
     # Set the systemd services that will use 1Password secrets; this makes them wait until
     # secrets are deployed before attempting to start the service.